|

 100 old.

-The Kalgoolie War Memorial
+The Kalgoorlie War Memorial

 is located next to the Railway Station.